Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Introduction

-Couplings between these light scalar particles and standard model fermions or gauge bosons are dynamically suppressed, leading to very low production rates in diphoton, ZZ, or WW channels.
-As a result, these particles are difficult to detect with conventional searches.
-However, they can still appear indirectly through hidden-sector effects, especially in exotic Higgs decays.
-In certain regions, the 125 GeV Higgs boson h decays into pairs of light scalars (e.g., $h\to h_sh_s$ or $a_sa_s$ ), each of which then decays into b-jets, $\tau$-lepton pairs, or other standard model states.
+The couplings between these light Higgs bosons and SM fermions or gauge bosons are dynamically suppressed, leading to very low production rates in diphoton, ZZ, or WW channels.
+Consequently, these particles are difficult to detect with conventional search strategies.
+However, they can still appear indirectly through hidden-sector effects, especially via exotic Higgs decays.
+In parameter regions where the light Higgs bosons are lighter than half of the 125 GeV Higgs boson $h$, the latter can decay into pairs of such Higgs (e.g., $h\to h_sh_s$ or $a_sa_s$ ), each of which subsequently decays into b-jets, $\tau$-lepton pairs, or other SM states.
 Although these cascade decays have small branching ratios, their low backgrounds make them sensitive probes for new physics.
-Therefore, ATLAS and CMS have systematically searched for such signatures across multiple LHC runs, targeting final states such as $4b$ \cite{CMS:2024zfv}, $\mu\mu bb$ \cite{CMS2024,CMS:2017dmg,ATLAS:2018emt}, $\tau\tau bb$ \cite{CMS:2018zvv,ATLAS2024}, $\gamma\gamma \tau\tau$ \cite{ATLAS:2024nnm}, and $4\mu$ \cite{ATLAS:2015hpr,CMS:2012qms,CMS:2015nay,ATLAS:2018coo,CMS:2018jid}.
+Meanwhile, the Higgs coupling to a light singlet scalar particle ($m_s < m_h/2$) drives a strong first-order electroweak phase transition (SFOEWPT) ~\cite{Profumo:2007wc,Kozaczuk:2019pet,Carena:2019une,Carena:2022yvx}.
+Therefore, these light Higgs bosons are a compelling target for exotic Higgs decay searches at the LHC and future colliders.
+ATLAS and CMS have systematically searched for such signatures across multiple LHC runs, targeting final states such as $4b$ \cite{CMS:2024zfv}, $\mu\mu bb$ \cite{CMS2024,CMS:2017dmg,ATLAS:2018emt}, $\tau\tau bb$ \cite{CMS:2018zvv,ATLAS2024}, $\gamma\gamma \tau\tau$ \cite{ATLAS:2024nnm}, and $4\mu$ \cite{ATLAS:2015hpr,CMS:2012qms,CMS:2015nay,ATLAS:2018coo,CMS:2018jid}.

-This study focuses on the $\tau\tau bb$ final state~\cite{ATLAS2024}.
-Compared to the $4b$~\cite{CMS:2024zfv}, this signature offers enhanced background suppression by exploiting the distinctive decay topology of the $\tau$ lepton, while retaining high signal efficiency.
-We use the \textsf{HiggsTools} package\cite{Bahl:2022igd} to constrain the model parameter space, identifying regions consistent with direct search limits and Higgs property measurements.
-Based on these constraints, we study $h\to h_sh_s / a_sa_s$ exotic decays in the GNMSSM framework and evaluate their observability.
-We have also conducted a preliminary analysis of the properties of dark matter within the allowed parameter region.
+This study investigates the $\tau\tau bb$ final state~\cite{ATLAS2024}.
+Compared with the $4b$ channel \cite{CMS:2024zfv}, this signature improves background suppression by exploiting the distinctive decay topology of the $\tau$ lepton, while retaining high signal efficiency.
+The \textsf{HiggsTools} package~\cite{Bahl:2022igd} is employed to constrain the model parameter space, identifying regions consistent with direct search limits and Higgs property measurements.
+Within the GNMSSM framework, we then examine the exotic decays $h\to h_sh_s / a_sa_s$ and evaluate their detectability.
+A preliminary analysis of DM properties in the allowed parameter region is also presented.

 This paper is organized as follows.
 Section 2 introduces the GNMSSM framework and describes in detail its Higgs sector and the key trilinear Higgs couplings.
 Section 3 outlines our scanning strategy and the corresponding numerical results.
 Section 4 summarizes our conclusions.